-- "Planning worksheet for dynamic connections" on page 34 Complete this worksheet before you configure a dynamic connection. - "Planning worksheet for manual connections" on page 35 Complete this worksheet before you configure a manual connection. - VPN planning advisor
+- · Planning worksheet for dynamic connections

+- Planning worksheet for manual connections

+- VPN planning advisor

 Or, if you prefer, use the advisor for interactive planning and configuration guidance.
 The planning advisor asks you questions about your network and based on your answers, it provides you with suggestions for creating your VPN.